 - CPU power per website: 24 cores / 72 websites = 33% of a CPU core

-Result: Each web page has almost seven times as much processor power available compared to the inexpensive example 1!
+Result: Each website has almost seven times as much processing power available compared to the low-cost example 1!

-This universal principle is also the reason why RAIDBOXES is still significantly faster than 1&1, although certain software elements, such as NGINX server instead of Apache server, have already been copied.
+This universal principle is also the reason why Raidboxes is still significantly faster than 1&1, although certain elements, such as NGINX instead of Apache Server, have already been copied.

 Praise for ALL-INKL